hipe/tmx/zerk/doc/issues/040-expression-agent-introduction.md

                                                           [ ~ human ]

-## the distinction between an expression agent and an expression services
+## the distinction between an expression agent and an expression services :[#here.m]

 the former has private methods. utterances are intended to be evaluated inside of it. the latter reveals usually these same methods as public (this is the